getify/You-Dont-Know-JS/up & going/ch3.md

 This critical understanding of "lexical scope" is what we then base our exploration of closure on for the last chapter of the book.
 Closure is perhaps the single most important concept in all of JS, but if you haven't first grasped firmly how scope works, closure will likely remain beyond your grasp.

-One important application of closure is the module pattern, as we briefly introduced in Chapter 2.
+One important application of closure is the module pattern, as we briefly introduced in this book in Chapter 2.
 The module pattern is perhaps the most prevalent code organization pattern in all of JavaScript; deep understanding of it should be one of your highest priorities.

 ## this & Object Prototypes